 Whenever I go on a great trip, I think of seemingly millions (but in reality ten) topics, themes, and places to share in blog posts on my return.
 I eventually reign it in and pick about five.
+So you can bet this Edinburgh City Guide is packed full of everything you need.

 As I’m working through the posts, I start to worry you all are tired of reading about a place and that you’re certainly tired of seeing me in the same clothes (probably not great to start everything off with a what to wear in Scotland post – note to self!).